kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% Glitchless.md

 **Skill Notes:**
 - Putting the point into Stealth at the start causes our initial footlocker to contain a Stealth Field Generator, which sells for 40 extra credits.
 This is necessary to guarantee enough credits to buy the stims and computer spikes we want when we reach Taris.
 - We need Persuade for five conversations:
   1. We must Persuade Juhani in order to redeem her.
   2. We must Persuade Shaardan to spare the hopefuls.
   3. We must Persuade Yuthura to allow us to enter the academy.
   4. We must Persuade Kel Algwinn to disclose his doubts to us.
   5. We Persuade Bastila to return to the light side on the Star Forge.

-The Yuthura Persuade check is the only one that we could fail with our build; it's a hard Persuade check done at level 7, so the 10 net Persuade we have gives us a 75% chance to pass the check.
+- The Yuthura Persuade check is the only one that we could fail with our build; it's a hard Persuade check done at level 7, so the 10 net Persuade we have gives us a 75% chance to pass the check.
 It's a big time loss to fail it, so a safety save is recommended for nearly all runners.
-After getting 10 in Treat Injury, we put the rest into Persuade so that we can pass a Persuade check with Bastila at the end to spare her.
+After getting 10 in Treat Injury, we put the rest into Persuade so that we can pass a Persuade check with Bastila at the end to spare her, which is slightly faster.
 - Aside from the four points in Computer Use at the start, every other spare point is put into Treat Injury to make our medpac use more efficient.

 **Feat Notes:**